pramodbiligiri/annotate-subs/README.md

 # SRT Subtitle Analyzer

 A toolkit for working with SRT subtitle files, featuring text extraction, paragraph formatting, and timestamp lookup.
+Built partly to play around with [Claude Code](https://www.anthropic.com/news/claude-3-7-sonnet).
+Prompt session used to generate this app is in [this PDF](claude-prompt-session-srt-analyzer.pdf).

 ![SRT Subtitle Analyzer Interface](srt-app-4.png)